 Most recipes will include raisins.
 They are either soaked in rum or not soaked.
 For example, in Haiti, Sweet Potato Pudding or Pain Patate is prepared with coconut milk, grated coconut, raisins, spices, extract, and rum.
 Soaking the raisins is not part of the process.

-Caribbean parents arguments involving a kitchen are usually very comical.
+Caribbean parents’ arguments involving kitchen tools and especially cooking are usually very comical.
 Their logic is somewhat confusing at times because they would reflect on old technology and new technology.
 And their sense of time is always off.
-LOL..
+LOL.
 I sure do like to reminisce about the old days.

 With its sweet taste and potato-like texture, a dessert such as sweet potato pudding deserves to have all the right spices.
 I am referring to spices such as ginger, nutmeg, and cinnamon.
 These last three ingredients are religiously used in many of our baked goods.